brkgncr/Android-RecipeAppKotlin/README.md

-# RecipeApp - Android Application
+# Recipe App - Android Application

 RecipeApp is a simple Android app that allows users to easily add, view, and delete recipes.
 The app is developed using **Kotlin** and follows the **MVVM (Model-View-ViewModel)** architecture for a cleaner and more maintainable code structure.